simon-benigeri/simon-benigeri/README.md

 - ⚡ Fun fact: ...
 -->

 🔭 I’m Simon.
-I study Artificial Intelligence at Northwestern University (MS).
-I'm from Paris, France, where I worked for IBM's Watson and AI consulting team.
+I collaborate with physician-scientists to research novel applications of AI and machine learning for cardiovascular disease, with a particular focus on applied ML to health care delivery problems, deep learning with multimodal, longitudinal data, and the clinical area of heart failure within cardiovascular disease.
+I graduated from  the Northwestern University MS in AI program in March 2022.
+I'm from Paris, France, where I worked for IBM's Watson and AI consulting team for 3 years.

-⚡ I’m searching for full time AI/ML engineering roles in January 2022.
+⚡ I’m searching for full time AI/ML engineering roles.
 If you're hiring, please reach out!

+The ideal role:
+- Focuses on solving clear problems, i.e., What problem are we solving?
+Can you give me an example?
+Why is this important?
+- Requires creating problem solving.
+I enjoy solving new problems.
+So an interesting job may require me to read papers to find ideas, or even to come up with something entirely new.

 📫 How to reach me:
-- simonbenigeri2021@u.northwestern.edu
+- simon.benigeri@northwestern.edu
 - https://www.linkedin.com/in/simon-benigeri-30993338/

-You can download my resume [here](https://github.com/simon-benigeri/simon-benigeri/files/7179499/SB_ml_engineer_resume_09_2021.pdf)

-🌱 At Northwestern I work on research projects in statistical language modeling.
+🌱 At Northwestern I worked on research projects in statistical language modeling.
-- Automatically generating stories.
-Our current focus is on generating call and response character dialogue and to achieve control over the sentiment of a character's response.
-[Project repo link](https://github.com/simon-benigeri/narrative-generation)
-- Improving the readability of news articles.
-The repo is private because we work with the Newsela dataset.
-A good text simplification is fluent, simpler than the source text, and preserves the meaning of the source text.
-We decided to focus is on improving metrics for these systems and we are experimenting with methods that measure the semantic similary of two sentences.
+- Evaluating out of domain robustness of neural abstractive summarization models (e.g., Pegasus, BART, T-5).
+- Delivering machine teaching teaching functionalities for an information extraction system.

-⚡ I'm always trying to learn.
-Here are some of my recent projects:
+:school: I'm always trying to learn.
+Here are some of my recent personal projects:
 - [Dope image classifier](https://github.com/kobe-org/dope-image-classifier).
 My friend `mkobbi` and I chose a simple project, like image classification on CIFAR10, and we focus on the ML engineering aspects.
-It's a good way to to get experience with technologies like Pytorch-lightning, optuna, weights and biases, MLflow, bentoML, etc.
+It's a good way to to get experience with technologies like Pytorch-lightning, optuna, weights and biases, RedisAI, etc.
 - [Learning about transformers](https://github.com/simon-benigeri/learning-about-transformers) is a project where I implement a transformer architecture for myself.
 Much of the research I read leverages transformer based architectures.
 - [Improving financial trading decisions with deep RL and transfer learning](https://github.com/lukesalamone/deep-q-trading-agent) is a project where my colleagues and I implement a Deep Q learning agent to trade stocks.
 We "made profit" on past data but don't use this agent for your own investments.
-- [LSTM language model](https://github.com/simon-benigeri/lstm-language-model) is a project where my colleagues and I learned to train a language model with LSTM.
-We train on Wikitext-2 and a corpus we created from downloading NY Times covid-19 related articles
+- [LSTM language model](https://github.com/simon-benigeri/lstm-language-model) is a project where my colleagues and I learned to train a word-level language model with LSTM.
+We train on 2 corpora: Wikitext-2 and NY Times articles on covid-19.
 - [Low Precision Machine Learning](https://github.com/simon-benigeri/low_precision_ml).
 I set up a code base to run experiments that measure error due to training ML algorithms in low precision floating point representations.
 I also simululate stochastic rounding to see if it helps.
-The current repo uses a very simple model and toy datasets, but the code base can serve as boilerplate code to run these experiments on more interesting problems.
+The current repo uses a very simple model and toy datasets.
+There is actually no error from training models in a low precision setting, but the code base can serve as boilerplate code to run these experiments on more interesting neural network architectures and datasets.

 ### Technologies I'm familiar with 🔬